 ARMOUR Residential REIT, Inc. Announces Guidance for January 2023 Dividend Rate Per Common Share

-/EIN News/ -- VERO BEACH, Florida, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- ARMOUR Residential REIT, Inc. (NYSE: ARR and ARR-PRC) (“ARMOUR” or the “Company”) today announced guidance on the January 2023 cash dividend for the Company's Common Stock, which maintains the current monthly dividend rate of $0.10 per Common share.
+VERO BEACH, Florida, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- ARMOUR Residential REIT, Inc. ARR ("ARMOUR" or the "Company") today announced guidance on the January 2023 cash dividend for the Company's Common Stock, which maintains the current monthly dividend rate of $0.10 per Common share.

 January 2023 Common Stock Dividend Information